Federal Building, Minneapolis

 Property Manager: Denise McCormick

-For building service calls and more information, contact the Minneapolis Federal Building Service Desk listed in the top right box of this page.
+For more building information or service calls, call the Minneapolis Federal Building Service Desk using the information in the top right box of this page.
+For other federal government information, contact 1-800-FED-INFO.

 Public Hours and Access The building is open to the public 6:00 a.m.- 8:00 p.m., Monday through Friday (except federal holidays), although each tenant agency has its own public hours.
 Handicapped access is located at the front of the building via a lift.